 The theme was not obvious, yet it's what Chagency_ uncovered to be the essence of the company.
 Needlessly to say, the visual identity that resulted matched the founders' vision before they even knew it — conveying perfectly what they're about both to their users, the companies they're doing business with and to themselves.

-Tailoring might seem like a complicated service to be digitalised - it’s usually based on multiple one-on-one conversations and it rests upon a relationship built between the professional tailor and the customer.
+Tailoring might seem like a service that's too complicated to be digitalised - it’s usually based on multiple one-on-one conversations and it rests upon a relationship built between the professional tailor and the customer.

 User retention levels were the primary goal of this project.
 An identity system was designed and deployed in order to make the process straightforward, resulting into an experience that’s at least 10 times more efficient than the actual process.
-A clean and minimal interface is the foundation of the visual identity - every concept, button, image or text box is carefully curated and placed after multiple sessions of taking out what’s not absolutely necessary.
+A clean and minimal interface is the foundation of the visual identity - every button, image or text box is carefully curated and placed.

 In order to choose the visual realm of the experience that was going to be designed, multiple stylescapes were put together.